 ears anyway.

-Debian itself doesn't include mplayer for legal reasons, but there are plenty of PLUGINS for mplayer included with Debian.
-If you want the mozilla plugin, just install the package
+There are plenty of PLUGINS for mplayer.
+If you want the Mozilla plugin, just type

 Since you have mplayer downloaded, you might want to use it.
 The program "mplayer" itself (run from the command line) is just that - a powerful command line video player.
 Most of us want a gui, so you can just run instead "gmplayer".
 Note that you can play DVDs and VCDs from mplayer, but there is NO DVD menu support (what a shame)!